alicerunsonfedora/costumemaster/Guides/Working With Agents.md

 Finally, return the current action.
 ```

-### `AIRandomNetworkStrategist`
+### `AITealConverseStrategist`

-The `AIRandomNetworkStrategist` is a strategist that uses reinforcement learning to determine the best move, learning from its
+The `AITealConverseStrategist` is a strategy that uses a decision tree generated from CoreML and/or Create ML to make
-previous actions and mistakes.
-The agent will favor unexplored and/or unfamiliar states using the [random network distillation
-algorithm][#rnd].

-- Warning: This agent has not been fully implemented due to the complexity of the algorithms involved, and it is not accessible
-through any tools.
-This agent class may be deprecated in a future release.
+decisions.
+The agent asks the same questions as the `AIPredeterminedTreeStrategist`, but uses the capabilities of CoreML to
+answer those questions with an ML model.

+Details on how the model is generated can be found on the [Teal Converse repository][#tealconverse].

 ## Testing the Included Agents